NIRCam Absolute Flux Calibration and Zeropoints

 The JWST stage 2 pipeline stores the PHOTMJSR values in the "jwst_nircam_photom_####.fits" reference files, where #### indicates a file number.
 These references files can be viewed in CRDS.
 The CRDS context history describes updates to reference files, and the context used to process a given file is stored in the CRDS_CTX

 FITS header keyword.
-Additionally, observers can subscribe to updates following the instructions on the JWST Data Calibration Reference Files page.
+Additionally, observers can subscribe to updates following the instructions at JWST Science Calibration Pipeline.

 Calibration updates